AtomsProject/Atoms.LogDecoder/README.md

 A client-side decoder for parsing Base64 encoded Gzipped text, useful if you are wanting to log larger blobs of text, but don't want to have big log messages.

+You can access the tool online at https://logdecoder.atomsproject.com/

 ## Data Encoding Process

 The data encoding process involves three steps: